7 Minute Read

 Don’t forget: When your money is gone, it’s gone!
 If you want to go to the store but don’t have enough money, raid the fridge for leftovers.
 Do a pantry challenge!
 Dig through your pantry to see what you can find to make dinner without having to hit the grocery store.
 This is a great way to really get intentional about your spending!

-Here’s one of the main things you have to remember: Be careful not to borrow from the other envelopes.
-When it comes to the envelope system, it can be very tempting to shuffle cash from one category to fund another.
+Here’s one of the main things you have to remember: Be careful not to borrow from the other cash envelopes.
+When it comes to the envelope system, it can be really tempting to shuffle cash from one category to fund another.

 Remember, the whole purpose of the envelope system is to control your spending and help you stick to your budget.